Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 ### FIR Filter HLS Implementation Architecture

 The following figure shows a high level block diagram of the design.
 The test harness consists of the compute kernel and the data mover kernel.
 This setup is maintained in the two implementations (using HLS/DSP engines in this section of the tutorial and AI Engine in the other).
 In this setup, the interface between the data mover kernel and FIR filter kernel is AXI4-Stream.
-The data width of both the kernels is 128 bits, and they run at 250 MHz, providing a transfer rate of up to 1.2 GSPS.
+The data width of both the kernels is 128-bit, and they run at 250 MHz, providing a transfer rate of up to 1.2 GSPS.

 ![Image of FIR Filter HLS implementation architecture](images/fir_hls_block_diagram.png)